Hopefully-Abysmal/The60DayRunway/0 - Housekeeping/Memorandum of Understanding.md

         - 🧠 _Pre-existing IP Bonus_: +X% (to be negotiated)

-        - 🕰️ _Overtime Rate_: +50% for hours beyond 40/wk
+        - 🕰️ _Overtime Rate_: +50% of split percentage earned per hour for hours beyond 40/wk

         - ⏳ _Failure Modifier_: After Day 60, if group goals are unmet, contribution rate decays by X% per hour/day

             - Intended to create urgency, not punishment

-            - May evolve into an ongoing thinktank with housing or makerspace support
+            - Note: If evolving into an ongoing thinktank with housing or makerspace support this would be the gimmick.

 ---